django-tenants/django-tenants/docs/use.rst

     ./manage.py migrate_schemas myapp 0001_initial --fake

-in case you're just switching your ``myapp`` application to use South migrations.
+in case you're just switching your ``myapp`` application to use migrations.

 Running the ``migrate`` will work however all it does is forward over to ``migrate_schemas``.